The Must-Dos in the Lomaiviti Group, inc. Ovalau, Levuka and Beyond!

 6. Drink Kava with the Locals

 It’s likely that you will have heard about Fiji’s national drink “Kava” or “Yaqona”.
-This narcotic drink made with ground up yaqona roots is used during welcoming ceremonies for new village visitors – known as Kava ceremonies.
-This is how most tourists will experience Kava in Fiji, but on the Lomaiviti Islands, you’ll get to experience the drink as the locals do – drinking casually while socialising.
-For instanct, Leleuvia Island Resort does a weekly Lovo and Kava Night where Kava will be prepared for guests to enjoy throughout the night.
+This narcotic drink made with ground-up yaqona roots is used during welcoming ceremonies for new village visitors – known as kava ceremonies.
+This is how most tourists will experience kava in Fiji, but on the Lomaiviti Islands, you’ll get to experience the drink as the locals do – drinking casually while socialising.
+For instance, Leleuvia Island Resort does a weekly lovo and kava night where kava will be prepared for guests to enjoy throughout the night.
 At The Baystay on Ovalau, you’ll have plenty of opportunities to join your hosts and other locals for Kava nights if you wish to.
 See more foodie experiences like this in 8 Things to Do in the Lomaiviti Islands for Foodies.

 7. Indulge in a Spa Treatment